What's an MBA?

 Helen, MBA student

 An MBA involves a considerable commitment of time and money.
-Due to the competitive marketplace of MBA providers, it is important for prospective MBA students to consider the independent accreditations awarded, as well as the programmes.
-This will indicate whether courses meet international standards.
+Because of the competitive marketplace of MBA providers, it's important for prospective MBA students to consider the independent accreditations awarded, as well as the programmes.
+This will show whether courses meet international standards.

 - High earning potential – according to AMBA, MBA graduates earn over £80,000 on average

-- Career development – an MBA can open up new avenues and provide you with new (and often transferable) workplace skills
+- Career development – an MBA can open up new avenues and give you new (and often transferable) workplace skills

 - Networking opportunities – from tutors to guest speakers to your fellow students, you’ll likely get to meet some great business minds